-5.1.2.2 De Minimis Use.
-Members of the Non-Pumper Class may pump from the Native Safe Yield up to 1.2 afy year for domestic use including other reasonable and beneficial use on the land overlying the well free of replacement assessment up to a collective maximum of 5,160.5 afy.
-(De Minimis Use).
+5.1.2.2 Domestic Use.
+Members of the Non-Pumper Class may pump from the Native Safe Yield up to 1.2 acre feet per Year\ for domestic use including other reasonable and beneficial use on the land overlying the well free of replacement assessment (Domestic Use).
+Production Rights for Domestic Use shall be deemed reasonable and beneficial use and not subject to Paragraph 18.5.11.